AhsanAyaz/workshop-p2p-with-firebase-and-gemini/README.md

    - Built during: "AI Workshop: Firebase & Gemini Code Assist"
    - Date: [Today's date]

-2. CRITICAL - Add structured metadata in the <head> section:
+2. CRITICAL - Ensure the following metadata is rendered in the <head> of the page (or via Next.js metadata export):

    ```html
    <!-- Meta tags for workshop gallery scraper -->